Naan Sigappu Manithan (2014 film): Plot

-Later, when Karuna and Kavitha are celebrating their success, Indhiran drops by unexpectedly.
+Later, when Karuna and Kavitha celebrate their success, Indhiran drops by unexpectedly.
 Indhiran suspects them and informs Aravind, who confronts the couple.
 When Aravind realises that he had been cheated, he hits Kavitha in a fit of rage, and she dies after the hit lands her head on the corner of a cupboard.
-Infuriated, Karuna retaliates and kills Aravind.
-Karuna arranges for disposing of the two bodies with the help of the thugs and lies to Indhiran that Kavitha has eloped with Aravind.
+Infuriated, Karuna kills Aravind.
+He arranges for disposing of the two bodies with the help of the thugs and lies to Indhiran that Kavitha has eloped with Aravind.
 Since he assumed that Indhiran was responsible for Kavitha's death, Karuna had planned to take vengeance by making him suffer the same way and requested the thugs to attack Meera.

-Present: The remaining thugs insist Karuna to bring Indhiran to the same place where Sekhar was killed.
+Present: The remaining thugs insist that Karuna bring Indhiran to the same place where Sekhar was killed.
 Finding out that it was Karuna who had killed Sekhar, they beat him up.
 When Indhiran arrives, the thugs remove the audio player from Indhiran, who gets an adrenaline rush and dozes off.
 While the thugs are thrashing him, one of them breaks a water pump, which splashes water all over and awakens Indhiran, who kills them all, except Karuna.
-Indhiran says that he had seen Karuna killing Sekhar.
-When Indhiran questions Karuna as to why he sent thugs to attack Meera, Karuna angrily tells him that it was revenge for Kavitha's death, which was caused by Indhiran telling Aravind the truth.
+Indhiran says that he saw Karuna killing Sekhar.
+When Indhiran questions Karuna why he sent thugs to attack Meera, Karuna angrily tells him that it was revenge for Kavitha's death, which was caused by Indhiran telling Aravind the truth.

-Karuna angrily attacks Indhiran and Indhiran retaliates by hitting Karuna violently.
-Despite feeling bad for his friend and hesitant to kill him due to their close friendship, he remembers Meera and kills Karuna by kicking him into a steel bar.
-With all his wishes fulfilled, Indhiran has a new wish that he would help Meera recover soon.
-The final scene shows Indhiran hugging Meera, who is tearful hearing him, which shows that she is definitely recovering.
+Karuna angrily attacks Indhiran, and Indhiran retaliates by hitting Karuna violently.
+Despite feeling bad for his friend and being hesitant to kill him due to their close friendship, he remembers Meera and kills Karuna by kicking him into a steel bar.
+With all his wishes fulfilled, Indhiran has a new wish to help Meera recover soon.
+The final scene shows Indhiran hugging Meera, who is tearful hearing him, showing that she is definitely recovering.